 This article defines technical drawing (drafting or projection) and uses different images to illustrate the meaning, and types of technical drawing widely taught in schools and practiced in industries.
-The eBook/technical drawing PDF document of this article is available for free download at the end of this article; both the article and eBook discuss the following topics:
+The eBook/technical drawing PDF document for this article is available for free download at the end of the article (along with a list of world-class technical & engineering drawing/graphics books in electronic form/PDF, available for sale at cheap prices).
+Both the article and eBook discuss the following topics:

 - 1.0 Definition of technical drawing